-Brotherhood of Railroad Signalmen
+Brotherhood of Railroad Signalmen (BRS)

-The Brotherhood of Railroad Signalmen (BRS) feels that the Federal Government should prohibit the creation of new private crossings and work toward eliminating as many existing private crossings as possible.
-BRS also feels that if the creation of new private crossings is allowed, at a minimum they should have a set of flashing light active warning signals at the grade crossing.
+The Brotherhood of Railroad Signalmen (BRS) feels that the Federal government should prohibit the creation of new private crossings and work toward eliminating as many existing private crossings as possible.
+The BRS also feels that if the creation of new private crossings is allowed, at a minimum they should have a set of grade crossing flashing light active warning signals.
 There should also be nationwide standards for warning devices and for intersection design at private crossings, utilizing proven technology and patterned after the standards contained within Part 8 of the MUTCD.

-If this action is taken, the users of the private crossings will be conditioned to respond to the stimuli that they encounter at public crossings.
+By taking this action, the users of the private crossings will be conditioned to respond to the stimuli that they encounter at public crossings.
 This would provide the needed consistency in warning message regardless of the public or private nature of the crossing.

-BRS feels that it is imperative that any private crossing serving an industry be held to the same warning signal system requirements and standards as public crossings.
-Because of the types of vehicles and cargo that they carry, the severity of an incident at an industrial crossing is greater than that of an incident between a car and a train.
+The BRS feels that it is imperative that any private crossing serving an industry be held to the same warning signal system requirements and standards as public crossings.
+Due to the types of vehicles and cargo that they carry, the severity of an incident at an industrial crossing is greater than that of an incident between a car and a train.

-BRS believes that a private crossing should be defined as one used by a sole landowner or lessee.
+The BRS feels that a private crossing should be defined as one used by a sole landowner or lessee.
 Once any other individuals routinely use the crossing, it should be considered a public crossing.

-BRS feels that maintenance costs should be split equally among State government, Federal Government, and the property owner; however, each case should be evaluated on its own merits.
+The BRS feels that maintenance costs should be split equally among State government, Federal government, and the property owner; however, each case should be evaluated on its own merits.
 There may be cases where the responsibility allocation should be adjusted, such as where a school bus or other public transportation entity utilizes the crossing.
-In this case, the State and Federal Government should split the cost of the crossing warning system.
+In this case, the State and Federal government should split the cost of the crossing warning system.

-BRS believes that the State and Federal governments should assume greater responsibility.
+The BRS believes that the State and Federal government should assume greater responsibility.
 FRA should request enactment of legislation to address private crossings.
 At a minimum, the legislation should include site-line distances, signage requirements, and grade crossing flashing light signals.